ArneCL/BlogPosts/android-service-handler-tutorial.md

         return Service.START_STICKY;
       }

-The return value can be START_STICK, if we want to restart this if killed during processing although the Intent won't be redelivered, START_NON_STICK, if we don't want it automatically restarted once killed, START_REDILIVER_INTENT which is like START_STICKY but the Intent is redilivered.
+The return value can be START_STICKY, if we want to restart this if killed during processing although the Intent won't be redelivered, START_NON_STICKY, if we don't want it automatically restarted once killed, START_REDILIVER_INTENT which is like START_STICKY but the Intent is redelivered.

 When we want to kill the service we call Service.onStopResult(startId).
 Each time onStartCommand() is called we get a latest startId, so we if we call stopSelfResult with the latest id, the service will stop.
 If we call it with an old one it will not.
 This also mean we're using multiple threads we must be make sure to call this method in the correct order, or the service will be stopped prematurely.